A Break From the Norm

 Allow yourself to do things faster.
 I create endless shortcuts.
 Here are just a few of them

-• I have TONS of aliases.
-Check out my .zshrc, my .gitconfig, or my .vimrc.
+- I have TONS of aliases.
+Check out my

 3. Be proactive